Kiuwan logo

-Explore how you can effectively use a single integrated suite of cybersecurity testing tools to protect your application.
+Explore how to effectively use a single integrated suite of cybersecurity testing tools to protect your application.

 As cyber criminals continue to find new ways to compromise applications, developers often have to conduct more tests.
 However, finding enough funding to conduct every type of test your application needs is a challenge in its own right.

-Using multiple types of software security testing tools that cover individual types of tests also makes for a disjointed security posture.
-Therefore, it may be necessary for cybersecurity teams to use cybersecurity apps that can conduct multiple types of tests within the same program.
+Using multiple software security testing tools that cover individual test types also creates a disjointed security posture.
+Therefore, cybersecurity teams may need to use cybersecurity apps that can conduct multiple test types within the same program.

 There are several types of cybersecurity tests and risk assessments you should conduct to make sure your application is as safe as possible from attacks.
 However, being able to run these tests doesn’t mean you have to have a different type of tool for each one—the right suite of cybersecurity tools can make it easier to conduct multiple types of tests under one roof.